 Abstract

-The triad association between Type 2 Diabetes Mellitus (T2DM), Metabolic Associated Fatty Liver Disease (MAFLD) and incretin secretion dysfunction, including GLP-1 (Glucagon-Like Peptide-1) maintains a critical cardiovascular risk and liver-related mortality.
+The triad association among type 2 diabetes mellitus (T2DM), metabolic associated fatty liver disease (MAFLD), and incretin secretion dysfunction, including GLP-1 (glucagon-like peptide-1) secretion dysfunction, maintains a critical cardiovascular risk and liver-related mortality.
 The aim of this study is to establish interactions between the GLP-1 plasma levels and metabolic syndrome clusters and adipokines profile (leptin, adiponectin, resistin) and proinflammatory cytokines (TNFα, IL-6, IL1β, IL-17) in diabetic subjects with or without MAFLD.
-The data revealed that insulin resistance (Homa-IR) is present in all groups.
-Homa-IR is negatively associated with plasma GLP-1 depletion in the MAFLD, T2DM and MAFLD + T2DM groups.
-Adiponectin levels are decreased in all groups as for GLP-1.
-At the opposite, leptin, resistin, TNFα, IL-6, IL1β and IL-17 levels show an inverse correlation with GLP-1.
-It appears that plasma GLP-1 can be considered as a transition and evolution biomarker in MAFLD and T2DM.
-GLP-1 accurately reflects metabolic and inflammatory status, both in subjects with MAFLD only or with T2DM only, before the Diabetes - Steatosis stage.
+The data revealed that insulin resistance (HOMA-IR) is present in all groups.
+MAFLD is more common in men than in women.
+The average FLI score in group IV was ≥70, confirming the diagnosis of MAFLD.
+The disorder of GLP-1 secretion is more pronounced in women than in men.
+HOMA-IR is negatively associated with plasma GLP-1 depletion in the MAFLD, T2DM, and MAFLD + T2DM groups.
+Adiponectin levels are decreased in all groups, as for GLP-1.
+In contrast, leptin, resistin, TNFα, IL-6, IL-1β, and IL-17 levels show an inverse correlation with GLP-1.
+GLP-1 accurately reflects metabolic and inflammatory status in subjects with MAFLD, T2DM, and diabetes—steatosis.
+The applied multivariate linear regression model confirms a highly significant association between MAFLD and GLP-1.
+It appears that plasma GLP-1 can be considered as biomarker in MAFLD and T2DM related to sex-gender disparities.
+Longitudinal studies are required to confirm these data.

 Article activity feed